This visualization shows the proposed I-405/SR 167 Interchange Direct Connector.

 The I-405/SR 167 interchange is one of the most heavily congested interchanges in the state.
 Today, drivers experience congestion in this area for up to eight hours each day.

-Through this project, we will build a new flyover ramp connecting the express toll lanes on SR 167 to the carpool lanes on I-405 in Renton.
-This ramp will improve traffic flow and safety at this critical interchange.
+Through this project, WSDOT will build a new flyover ramp connecting the HOT lanes on SR 167 to the carpool lanes on I-405 in Renton.
+This ramp is designed to improve traffic flow and safety at this critical interchange.

 Why is WSDOT

 Traffic analyses show that this project will significantly decrease the hours of delay travelers experience in this area.
 The new connection will also reduce weaving at this interchange and on SR 167 and I-405, making collisions less likely.

 This critical flyover link may ultimately connect 25 miles of express toll lanes on I-405 with 15 miles of HOT lanes on SR 167, resulting in a 40-mile express toll lane system.

 - Congestion relief and safety: This project will improve traffic flow and decrease the likelihood of collisions by keeping traffic moving within the proposed express toll lane system.
 This highway-to-highway connection will solve weaving issues associated with drivers exiting the carpool or HOT lanes, merging onto I-405 or SR 167, and merging across traffic again to the HOT toll lanes.
 The result will be improved operations for both general purpose lanes and carpool or express toll lanes, providing benefits for all travelers, including transit.